JonathanBourassa/UE4Compress/README.md

 # UE4Compress
-Small Console Utility to Compressed Cooked Mod Prior to Steam Workshop Upload to be used in Continious integration tools.
+Small Console Utility to Compress Cooked Mod Prior to Steam Workshop Upload, to be used in Continious integration tools.